The Invisible Backslash: How a Shell Escaping Bug Silently Corrupted 20 Releases

 I try everything I can think of: environment variables, --password flag, TAURI_SIGNING_PRIVATE_KEY_PATH, PowerShell instead of Bash, a separate Git Bash window, a freshly compiled cargo tauri signer, piping through tr -d '\r\n' to strip any invisible line endings.

-Every single attempt returns the same error.
+Every attempt returns the same error.

 The red herrings